MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_OSRReason -** Reasons why this document was opened in Secure Reader

   - **Data\_OtherContentTypesWithRequiredParts -** Nonstandard content types that were excluded but required for first render

+  - **Data_PersistStack** - Combined string of predefined strings indicating the type of persist stack being used to open this document

   - **Data\_PrepCacheAsync -** Flag for OcsiOpenPerfPrepCacheAsync